RUTHLESS RYBAKINA REIGNS SUPREME WITH DOMINANT DISPLAY IN MUBADALA ABU DHABI OPEN FINAL

 Beyond the thrill of competition, the tournament brought the community together and continues to play a significant role in the adoption and progress of grassroots tennis in the UAE, particularly through important community initiatives such as the Mubadala Abu Dhabi Schools Program and Road to Mubadala Abu Dhabi Open, while also supporting rising stars and seasoned champions alike, strengthening Abu Dhabi's position as a world-class destination for sports.

-Al Awani concluded: 'We thank our partners who contributed to the capital hosting this global event, and we look forward to seeing the development and growth of the competition in the
+Al Awani concluded:“We thank our partners who contributed to the capital hosting this global event, and we look forward to seeing the development and growth of the competition in the coming years.”

 Some of the children who were part of the Mubadala Abu Dhabi Open Schools Program were given the opportunity to participate in the tournament's closing ceremony, a once-in-a-lifetime experience to create lifelong memories on the big stage.